mikeperry-tor/mission-improbable/README.md

 Tor-enabled gapps capable Copperhead image that is signed with your own keys for verified boot.

+WARNING: Until we have a re-signed recovery with a custom release key, updates to the copperhead OS will not be possible without a full re-flash.
+Since verified boot is enabled, this will require a factory reset!
+See TODOs for more info.

 ## Prerequisites

 You need a recent fastboot and adb from the command line tools package at the